AFL Injuries

 Common AFL Injuries and Why They Happen

-In most players, symptoms cluster around the knee, ankle, and hamstring.
-However, groin pain and calf pain also show up, especially during load spikes.
-If you play similar running-and-contact sports, compare patterns with soccer injuries and rugby injuries.
+In most players, symptoms cluster around the knee, ankle and hamstring.
+However, groin pain and calf pain also show up, especially during pre-season, finals pushes and sudden load spikes.

 Incidence: AFL and AFLW injury reporting for the 2023 seasons recorded 34.9 and 12.3 new time-loss injuries per club per season, with lower-limb injuries prominent.5